dsk2025/Grouser-Generation/README.md

 # Grouser-Generation

-This program was originally designed to automate the design of lunar rover wheel treads within FreeCAD
+This program was originally designed to automate the design of lunar rover wheel treads within FreeCAD.

 ## Technicals
 * Uses Python and the Part module to build the wheel and grousers independently, then combine in a single Object